glugmvit/gwoc/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload as you make edits.

-3. If you've added code that should be tested, add tests.
+3. Ensure the test suite passes.

-4. If you've changed APIs, update the documentation.
+    ```
-5. Ensure the test suite passes.
+    npm test
-6. Make sure your code lints.
+    ```
-7. Make sure your code is formatted.
-Use
+4. Make sure your code lints.
+To format the code, use
     ```
     npm run prettier
     ```